venediktov/vanilla-rtb/README.md

 What makes us different from other open-source RTB projects we have seen?

-Our stack is fairly small and
+Our stack is fairly small and easy to integrate with any cmake project.
+As a model project please see [https://github.com/vanilla-rtb/rapid-bidder](https://github.com/vanilla-rtb/rapid-bidder)

-easy to integrate with [your cmake project](https://github.com/vanilla-rtb/rapid-bidder) , completely decoupled by C++ templates and has minimum dependency on outside vendors.
+vanilla-rtb stack is completely decoupled by C++ templates and has minimum dependency on outside vendors.

 [vanilla-rtb ecosystem](../../wiki)